wthrajat/Mind-Bot-Algorithmic-Crypto-Trading-Bot/README.md

 ## Trading Automation

-n automated trading system (ATS), a subset of algorithmic trading, uses a computer program to create buy and sell orders and automatically submits the orders to a market center or exchange.
+In automated trading system (ATS), a subset of algorithmic trading, uses a computer program to create buy and sell orders and automatically submits the orders to a market center or exchange.
 The computer program will automatically generate orders based on predefined set of rules using a trading strategy which is based on technical analysis, advanced statistical and mathematical computations or input from other electronic sources.

 Here we used Random Forest Classifier model to decided whether we are good buy or sell the crypto.
 For similicity We have added the Simple Moving Average(SMA10) implemented along with Simple Moving average.